-When I set out to join the US Army Special Forces, better known as the ‘Green Berets’, I never imagined the skills and mind development as a Silicon Valley entrepreneur and later as a technology investor would be applicable.
+When I set out to join the U.S. Army Special Forces, better known as the ‘Green Berets’, I never imagined the skills and mental development as a Silicon Valley entrepreneur and later as a technology investor would be applicable.
 Nor could I have imagined how my Green Beret training and mission would in turn greatly improve my skills as a once again investor in entrepreneurial ventures.

 Surprisingly the mission of the Venture Capitalist and that of the Green Beret turned out to be incredibly similar.
 Specifically, knowledge and relationship transfer, mentoring and asset modeling emphasizing asset creation in environments of inordinately high degrees of uncertainty and risk were inherent in both professions.

-As an entrepreneur and investor, preventing wealth destruction and loss of shareholder and stakeholder value were the driving forces behind all decisions conducted in the hyper-competitive environment of startups and business in general.
-In this arena failure means loss of market share, reduced asset valuations, loss of credibility and difficulty in or failure to reach a successful financial exit.
+As an entrepreneur and investor, preventing wealth destruction and loss of shareholder and stakeholder value were the driving forces behind all decisions conducted in the hyper-competitive environment of startups and businesses in general.
+In this arena, failure means loss of market share, reduced asset valuations, loss of credibility, and difficulty in or failure to reach a successful financial exit.

 In Special Forces the driving forces behind all decisions are successfully accomplishing the mission of enabling local forces to conduct operations against those seeking their destruction while returning with all your team members alive and ready to conduct follow-on missions.
-During my six years with Special Forces there were eight key truths which pervaded through everything and which now pervade all I do as a once again technology entrepreneur and investor.
+During my six years with Special Forces, there were eight key truths that pervaded everything and which now pervade all I do as a once again technology entrepreneur and investor.